Differential calculus on Hopf--Galois extension via the Durdevi\'c braiding: Abstract

 \section{Abstract}

-We introduce a class of first--order differential calculus on principal comodule algebras generated by the Đurđević braiding $\sigma$ and a chosen vertical ideal.
-Starting from the universal calculus and a strong connection, we construct $\sigma$--generated calculus and prove their existence for arbitrary principal comodule algebras.
-We show that, in this setting, connection $1$--forms and vertical maps descend to the quotient calculus and are compatible with the induced braided symmetry.
-We also compare this framework with Đurđević's complete differential calculus.
+We introduce a class of right $H$--covariant first--order differential calculi on principal comodule algebras generated by the Durdević braiding $\sigma$ and a chosen vertical ideal.
+Starting from the universal calculus, a strong connection, and a right $H$--colinear splitting map, we construct $\sigma$--generated differential calculi and prove their existence for arbitrary principal comodule algebras.
+We show that, in this framework, universal vertical maps and connection $1$--forms descend naturally to the quotient calculus under suitable compatibility conditions.
+We further develop a functorial formulation of $\sigma$--generated calculi and establish a universal factorization property for the associated quotient calculi.
+Finally, we present explicit examples arising from quantum projective spaces and quantum lens spaces.